-WebLogic Server provides a multithreaded JDBC/XA driver for Oracle Corporations Oracle8i database management system.
+WebLogic Server provides a multithreaded JDBC/XA driver for Oracle Corporation's Oracle8i and Oracle9i database management systems.
 The WebLogic jDriver for Oracle/XA is the transaction-enabled version of WebLogic jDriver for Oracle.
 The WebLogic jDriver for Oracle/XA fully supports XA, the bidirectional system-level interface between a transaction manager and a resource manager of the X/Open Distributed Transaction Processing (DTP) model.
+For more information, see Chapter 4, "Using WebLogic jDriver for Oracle/XA in Distributed Transactions."

-2 Installing WebLogic jDriver for Oracle
+Configuring WebLogic jDriver for Oracle